daviddprtma/daviddprtma/README.md

 ### Introducing Myself
 <p align="center">
   <p>Hello My Name is David Pratama.
-I live in Surabaya, Indonesia.
 Iam 21 years old.
-Iam study in Universitas Surabaya (Ubaya) and Iam take as a student in
+Iam study in University of Surabaya (Ubaya) and Iam take as a student in
     IT field.
 I have a nice family who always support me to become as Database Administrator(DBA) soon.
 So it is my short introduction to you all.
 I hope you like my page whenever I make a project and push it in this my github page.
 Thank you and God Bless You</p>
 </p>